Feel Good Now EP: Singles

-"Young Forever" was released on March 1, 2011 as the first single from the EP.
-The song peaked at number 39 on the Billboard Mainstream Top 40 chart and number 5 on its Bubbling Under Hot 100 chart.
-"Hollywood Dream" was released on August 19, 2011 as the second single from the EP.
+"Young Forever" was released on March 1, 2011, as the first single from the EP.
+The song peaked at number 39 on the Billboard Mainstream Top 40 chart and number five on the Bubbling Under Hot 100 chart.
+"Hollywood Dream" was released on August 19, 2011, as the second single from the EP.
 He described the single as, "a story about being a kid from a small town with a simple life, who falls in love with a famous, Beverly Hills-style girl."
 On September 27, 2011, "Killer" was released as the third single.
-He explains the song as, "knowing you are not the type of person somebody should be in a relationship with, and sort of warning them to stay away."
+He explained the song as, "knowing you are not the type of person somebody should be in a relationship with, and sort of warning them to stay away."

-Days prior to the release of Feel Good Now, "Back to Back" and "A Little More" were released as a promotional singles.
+Days prior to the release of Feel Good Now, two more songs were streamed as promotional singles, "Back to Back" on September 30, and "A Little More" on October 5, both via Facebook.

 Critical reception

 Feel Good Now was given a 3.5 star rating by AllMusic, and in its review by Tim Sendra, he calls it an "even more assured-sounding, extremely well-crafted pop."
 However he criticized the EP stating, "The only downside of the record, and the band itself, is that they are hard to slot into any one style -- too pop for emo, too emo for pop -- and this may affect their sales."
 Evan Lucy of Alternative Press was critical of the EP stating, "there’s not much diversity, something a sound like Witzigreuter’s sorely needs."